MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### How are system backups taken?

 In the current version of the product, system backups occur continuously.
 The underlying technology used is Azure SQL Database.
-For more information, see [<u>Automated backups</u>](https://learn.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups) for details.
+For more information, see [Automated backups]/azure/sql-database/sql-database-automated-backups) for details.

 ### How are manual/on-demand backups taken?

 In the current version of the product, system backups occur continuously.
 The underlying technology used is Azure SQL Database.
-For more information, see [<u>Automated backups</u>](https://learn.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups) for details.
+For more information, see [Automated backups](/azure/sql-database/sql-database-automated-backups) for details.

 Because Azure SQL Database takes backups continuously, there's no need to take other backups.
 Your on-demand backup is just a timestamp and a label that reflects the timestamp that we store in our system and use during restore requests.
 This behavior is different from previous versions that took a full backup during an on-demand backup.